Frank Ginda

-Frank Ginda (born May 26, 1997) is an American football linebacker for the Michigan Panthers of the United States Football League (USFL).
+Frank Ginda (born May 26, 1997) is an American professional football linebacker for the Michigan Panthers of the United Football League (UFL).
 He played college football at San Jose State.

-Early years
+Early life

 Ginda attended Pacheco High School in Los Banos, California.
 Along with football, he also participated in basketball and track and field.
 Ginda committed to play football at San Jose State University on October 14, 2014.

 College career

 As a true freshman in 2015, Ginda played in 13 games, making 12 starts, tallying 80 tackles, 4.5 tackles for loss, and one sack.
 Ginda was named true freshman of the year after having a stellar year.

 In 2016, as a sophomore, Ginda played in 12 games, making 99 tackles and 11.5 tackles for loss, including five games with ten or more tackles.
 In addition, he had 6.5 sacks, two forced fumbles, two fumble recoveries, and one interception.

 As a junior in 2017, Ginda was the NCAA leading tackler with 173 total tackles, with 94 being solo.
 His 173 total tackles is most in Mountain West Conference history.
-He was named to All-Mountain West Conference first-team.
-After the season, he declared for the 2018 NFL Draft, foregoing his senior season.
+He was named to All-Mountain West first-team.
+After the season, he declared for the 2018 NFL draft, foregoing his senior season.

 Professional career

 Arizona Cardinals

 Ginda signed with the Arizona Cardinals as an undrafted free agent on April 30, 2018.
-He was waived on June 15, 2018 after coaching changes played a huge factor in his release.
+He was waived on June 15, 2018, after coaching changes played a huge factor in his release.

 Miami Dolphins

 On July 24, 2018, Ginda signed with the Miami Dolphins.
 During the preseason, Ginda saw action on defense and special teams where he totaled 22 tackles, four tackles for loss, and a forced fumble.
-In the final preseason game, Ginda led the team with 10 tackles, two tackles for loss, and a forced fumble in a 34-7 win over the Atlanta Falcons.
+In the final preseason game, Ginda led the team with 10 tackles, two tackles for loss, and a forced fumble in a 34–7 win over the Atlanta Falcons.
 Ginda was waived on the last day of roster cuts on September 1, 2018.
 Following final roster cuts, Ginda was signed to the practice squad.

 San Diego Fleet

-On October 14, 2018, Ginda signed with the San Diego Fleet.
-During his time in the AAF before it folded, Ginda lead his team with 41 total tackles including 4 for loss, 2 pass break-ups, and one forced fumble that was returned for a touchdown.
+Ginda signed with the San Diego Fleet of the Alliance of American Football (AAF).
+During his time in the AAF before it folded, Ginda lead his team with 41 total tackles including four for-loss, two pass breakups, and one forced fumble that was returned for a touchdown.
 The league ceased operations in April 2019.

 New Orleans Saints

 On May 3, 2019, Ginda signed with the New Orleans Saints.
-Ginda was a part of the team through the 2019 OTAs and preseason with the team before getting waived on the last day of roster cuts on September 1, 2019.
+He was a part of the team through the 2019 organized team activities and preseason with the team before getting waived on the last day of roster cuts on September 1.